igorwastaken/math-problems/README.md

 ```

 - **regression(input: number[])**
-  Regresses a set of data points.
+  Computes the linear and polynomial regression from a set of data points.

 ```js
 regression([